github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

       call = API::moduleImport("os").getMember("open").getACall()
     select call.getArg(0)

+➤ `See this in the query console on LGTM.com <https://lgtm.com/query/8635258505893505141/>`__.
+Two of the demo projects make use of this low-level API.

 Unfortunately this will only give the expression in the argument, not the values which could be passed to it.
 So we use local data flow to find all expressions that flow into the argument:

 .. code-block:: ql